 Be sure that the substrate you choose is as sterile as possible.
-Growing mushrooms requires a high amount of air moisture, and that moisture will cause any microorganisms present to multiply, including unwanted ones.
+Growing mushrooms requires a high amount of moisture in the air, and that moisture can cause any microorganisms present to multiply — including unwanted ones.
 If you’re not sure how sterile your material is, you can purify it with steam.

-- Shiitake Mushrooms mushrooms prefer harder woods like beech or oak, and unlike other types, can grow in air with relative humidity as low as 60 percent.
+- Shiitake mushrooms prefer harder woods like beech or oak and, unlike other types, can grow in air with relative humidity as low as 60 percent.

 Once you have your mushroom culture and your substrate, you’re ready to go.
-Growing mushrooms is possible both indoors and outdoors.
-If you live in a place with cold winters, the advantage of growing your own mushrooms inside is that you can grow them all year long.
-But with the right choice of species and substrate, growing them outdoors may still be possible even in cold weather.
+Growing mushrooms is possible indoors and outdoors.
+If you live in a place with cold winters, the advantage of growing mushrooms inside is that you can grow them year-round.
+But with the right choice of species and substrate, growing them outdoors may still be possible even in cold weather conditions.

-- Before you use the syringe to inject the mushroom culture, water the substrate well and allow any excess water to drip off.
-The substrate should be moist, but not soaking wet.
+- Before using the syringe to inject the mushroom culture, water the substrate well and allow any excess water to drip off.
+The substrate should be moist but not soaking wet.

-- Choose a high humidity environment: ideally the air should have 80-95% relative humidity.
-Cellars, bathrooms or kitchens are probably best suited for this.
-If you do not have a room with high humidity, or you are growing mushrooms outside, you can support the growth of your mushrooms with a mushroom cultivation bag or propagator.
+- Choose a high-humidity environment: Ideally, the air should have 80-95% relative humidity.
+Cellars, bathrooms and kitchens are likely best suited.
+If you do not have a room with high humidity or you are growing mushrooms outside, you can support the growth of your mushrooms with a mushroom cultivation bag or propagator.

 - Pay attention to temperature: mushrooms like a warm and humid climate.
 Check the packaging of your mushroom culture to find what temperature window your chosen species likes best.

 - Now, it’s time to wait.
-Keeping the substrate moist is vital: check every day to make sure that it is not too dry and add water as needed using a spray bottle.
+Keeping the substrate moist is vital — check every day to make sure it is not too dry, and add water as needed using a spray bottle.

 - If you are working with a substrate that has not already been inoculated, it will take several weeks for the mycelium to develop.
 Only after the mycelium is fully formed will the mushrooms begin to appear.